 - Prepare Instant Pot (or Slow Cooker) Apple Crumble.
 Bake according to recipe instructions.

-- Prepare a double batch of Peanut Butter Chocolate Granola Bars and place in the freezer.
-(Tip: Use the bowl of a stand mixer if you have one.
-You don’t even have to wash out the bowl in between batches!)
+- Prepare a double batch of Peanut Butter Chocolate Granola Bars.
+Press the mixture into pans and place in the freezer.
+(Tip: Use the same mixer bowl – you don’t have to wash it between batches!)

 - Use a kitchen timer and bake the muffins according to the recipe directions.